-Towards the latter part of 2013 we carried out a pre-consultation process with our main stakeholders to ask them for their views on our previous plan so that we could use these to shape and improve our new Drought Plan.
-Following the pre-consultation we produced a draft Drought Plan incorporating the representations we received.
+Towards the latter part of 2018 we carried out a pre-consultation process with our main stakeholders to ask them for their views on our previous plan so that we could use these to shape and improve our new Drought Plan.
+Following the pre-consultation we produced a draft Drought Plan incorporating the representations we received and other updates.